0dragosh/hackintosh-ryzen-x570-aorus-ultra/README.md

 * Fenvi T919 for BT/WIFI

+* ASUS XG-C100C 10G NIC with patch for Monterey

 # READ THIS!

 You'll need to go into config.plist and generate your own SMBios using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).